Surajram112/UKBB_py/README.md

-Here's the markdown version of the provided text:

 # UKBB Health Care Records

 This repository contains an ensemble of functions for use analyzing the UKBB records on DNA Nexus.